 Our Work / Overview of Open Standards

-Starting from the definition contained in the original version of the European Commission's European Interoperability Framework (EIF), we engaged in a dialogue with various key players in industry, politics and community, the definition was reworked into a definition of five points that found consensus among all the involved.
+Starting from the definition contained in the original version of the European Commission's European Interoperability Framework (EIF), we engaged in a dialogue with various key players in industry, politics and community.
+In this process, the definition was reworked into a set of five points that found consensus among all the involved.
 The definition has subsequently been adopted by the SELF EU Project, the 2008 Geneva Declaration on Standards and the Future of the Internet or the Document Freedom Day.
 A very similar set of "Open Standards Principles" was adopted by the UK Government in July 2014.

 An Open Standard refers to a format or protocol that is

 - subject to full public assessment and use without constraints in a manner equally available to all parties;